firebase/firebase-js-sdk/.changeset/eleven-cycles-hang.md

 "@firebase/storage": patch
 ---

-Fixed issue where pause throws an error
+Fixed issue where pause throws an error when a request is in flight.